 That night, we met a couple of German travelers and quickly became friends with the happy bunch.
 A group of childhood friends, they planned yearly getaways around the world.
 After dancing the night away and going for swims/ burning our skin off the next day, it was inevitable that Jey invited them over for lunch on their last day in town.
 So there I was, helping cook an Indian meal for a bunch of foreigners in a small village in Mexico.
 It was a curious adventure.

 The most intriguing aspect of Bacalar was the number of adrift artists that wandered the streets.
 Creatives from around the world come and stay by the lagoon, turning the town into a hippie utopia.
 Some artists would negotiate a stay and a couple of meals for their brilliant work.
 When I was just about leaving Bacalar, Jey began talks with a couple of people to re-brand her simple bungalow.
 From its original white walls and minimalist surroundings to a mixture of colors, it is not difficult to see how talented these people were!

 Tulum, Quintana Roo

-Quickly enough, I contacted a host in the area and moved over.
-Nico hand braided beautiful pieces for sell.
-His work is gorgeous, using big bold colors that often incorporated a stunning solid mineral as the center piece.
+The first night, I decided to stay at a hostel- my first in almost 4 years!
+Although the place was adorable, I quickly realized it wasn’t for me.
+Soon enough, I contacted a host in the area and moved over.
+Nico hand braided beautiful pieces for sale.
+His work is gorgeous, using big bold colors that often incorporated a stunning solid mineral as the centerpiece.

 At the time, Nico was hosting another traveler as well.
 A Turkish native, Belve was biking from LA to Rio, an estimated year-long journey through some of the roughest neighborhoods in the world.